mwmdev/neuma/README.md

 `m trans`

-Displays translations.
+Translates text into another language.
+Works best when `temperature` is set to 0.

-Start with `#` followed by the name of the language to translate into and the phrase to translate.
+Start with `#` followed by the name of the language to translate into and the word or phrase to translate.

 ```
 > #german What's the carbon footprint of nuclear energy ?